A woman hanging upside down in a red rope harness while a man supports her head with his hands, touching her hair gently in a cozy setting.

 A man in black clothes is tying up a woman with tattoos on a tatami mat, using ropes in a bondage scene inside a room with white curtains.

-For me, rope is a pathway to deep trust, beauty, and a rare type of platonic intimacy that is hard to find.
+For me, rope is a pathway to deep trust, beauty, and a rare type of platonic intimacy.
 My mission is to share authentic, meditative Japanese rope bondage in an approachable, inclusive way.

 When training in Tokyo, I experienced a vibrant rope scene that provides participants and spectators with a meditative, soulful experience.
 These communities embrace the fun and beauty of human connection.
 I aim to bring this perspective home, and spread the joy of playful Japanese rope bondage to my community.